heyoaryan/Vidya-Sathi/README.md

 ## License

-This project is part of Smart India Hackathon 2025.
+This project is part of Hack Genesis 2025.